minhnimble/learning-notes/learning-paths/scrum-master.md

 - Position the Agile Coach as being higher in a traditional hierarchical structure: The Scrum Master as the junior, Agile Coach as the medior and the Enterprise Coach as the senior → easy to match with the organization's increasing hourly rates and expensive training programs.

 The above myth leads to:
-- Contradictions with the services these organizations provide: advising clients to think in ‘horizontal structures’ that promote the self-organizing capabilities of the teams, yet promote a ‘vertical structure’ because it works well from a commercial/marketing perspective.
+- Contradictions with the services these organizations provide: advising clients to think in 'horizontal structures' that promote the self-organizing capabilities of the teams, yet promote a 'vertical structure' because it works well from a commercial/marketing perspective.
 - Artificial boundaries between what Scrum Masters and Agile Coaches do → The Scrum Master is only “allowed” to act on team level, which makes Scrum-friendly culture is far more difficult and harder to adapt.
 Meanwhile, the Agile Coach is expected to “implement” the necessary organizational changes, but fails because of limited experiences “from the trenches” and not knowing how to deal with “outside in” change management.

 #### Busting the myth